cct-datascience/Drone-Processing-Pipeline/README.md

 ## Wiki site

-Our [OSF Wiki site](https://osf.io/xdkcy/wiki/home/) is used as an archive for our notices and other static information.
+Our [OSF Wiki](https://osf.io/xdkcy/wiki/home/) is used as an archive for our notices and other static information.

 ## Documentation links